Gyeonghun-Park/guber-eats-backend/README.md

 ## Restaurant Model

+- Edit Restaurant
-- name
+- Delete Restaurant

+* See Categories
+* See Restaurants by Category (pagination)
+* See Restaurants (pagination)
+* See Restaurant

-- category
+- Create Dish
-- address
+- Edit Dish
-- cover image
+- Delete Dish